 The next step

 Another step in this deceitfully orchestrated enterprise is the unscientific manipulation of data using the statistical metric of the p-value and other statistical peregrinations.
 I will not here describe what that means for non-scientists.
-Many prominent names in science agree with me (66, 81-83), I could have inserted one hundred references there, just from the last decade.
-Yet, unbelievably, doctors have colluded with it and swallowed all this in an uncritical and naïve manner.
+Many prominent names in science agree with me [82, 97-99], I could have inserted one hundred references there, just from the last decade.
+Yet, unbelievably, doctors have colluded with it and swallowed all this in what can only be described as an uncritical and naïve manner.

-Lest anyone think I am going beyond my expertise in asserting this (being ultracrepidarian), I would refer them to the paper by Sir Austin Bradford Hill — he of the smoking-lung-cancer fame, and also the instigator of the first RCT ever carried out — who said of RCTs (49): ‘Where the outcome at issue is at all substantial then not only is randomisation unnecessary, so also is the use of any formal statistical test of significance’.
+Lest anyone think I am going beyond my expertise in asserting this (being ultracrepidarian), I would refer them to the paper by Sir Austin Bradford Hill — he of the smoking-lung-cancer fame, and also the instigator of one the earliest RCTs — who said of RCTs : ‘Where the outcome at issue is at all substantial then not only is randomisation unnecessary, so also is the use of any formal statistical test of significance’.

-RCT evidence does not allow us to predict which particular small percentage of patients will experience these slight benefits — revisit the vegetable analogy above.
+RCT evidence does not allow us to predict which particular small percentage of patients will experience these slight benefits — revisit the ‘vegetable garden’ analogy above.

 Algorithm-guidelines, nurse practitioners